Pagoh

-Pagoh (Jawi: ڤاڬوه) is a town in Muar District, Johor, Malaysia.
+Pagoh is a town in Muar District, Johor, Malaysia.
 Pagoh is situated 25 km from Muar via Johor State Route J32 (Muar–Labis trunk road) and is accessible via one of the main interchanges on the North–South Expressway, the major expressway on the west coast of Peninsular Malaysia.
 There are several federal government institutions in that town, including Institut Kemahiran Belia Negara (IKBN) and Malaysian National Service Nasuha Camp.

 History

 During the Malayan Emergency, British and Commonwealth forces publicly displayed the corpses of communist guerrillas in Pagoh.